nabilchamas/palindrome/README.md

 ```

 To run the tests:
-1) Navigate from the terminal to where your "palindrome/" folder is located en execute:
+1) Navigate from the terminal to where your "palindrome/" folder is located and execute:
 ``` bash
 $ node server.js
 ```
-2) Navigate from another terminal to where your "palindrome/" folder is located en execute:
+2) Navigate from another terminal to where your "palindrome/" folder is located and execute:
 ``` bash
 $ mocha test.js
 ```